 - Slide Master view

 We also explore two other views which are accessible from other tabs of the Ribbon, or elsewhere within the PowerPoint 2016 interface:

 Other than the View tab of the Ribbon, you can also access most of these views by clicking the four small buttons towards the right side of the Status Bar (see Figure 2).

 Figure 2: View buttons

-These four buttons (explained from left to right) allow quick access to the same views -- in addition to just clicking these four buttons, you can also click them along with the Shift, Ctrl, and Alt keys.
-The table below provides details on the results of these key combinations:
+These four buttons (explained from left to right) allow quick access to the same views.
+In addition to just clicking these four buttons, you can also click them along with the Shift, Ctrl, and Alt keys.
+The table below provides these key combinations:

 |Normal||Normal View||Slide Master||No Shortcut||Brings up the Outline view|

 |Slide Sorter||Slide Sorter View||Handout Master||No Shortcut||No Shortcut|

 |Reading||Reading View||Brings up Set Up Show dialog box||Goes to Browsed by an Individual view||Goes to Browsed by an Individual view|